EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates fAPAR as a linear function of EVI
+fAPAR as a linear function of EVI.

 **Parameters**
 - **Fields**